Gabukun/aad-sso-wordpress/README.md

 <dl>
   <dt>Display name</dt>
   <dd>
-    The display name of the organization, used only in the link in the login page.
+    The display name of the organization, which appears on the login page.
   </dd>

   <dt>Client ID</dt>